The Ten Best Clubs in Wynwood

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 9. El Patio Wynwood.
-You've probably heard this Wynwood spot is the place to be Saturday night, which explains why there are lines to get in as early as 11 p.m.
-Though there are plenty of other places to party with shorter lines, this 3,500-square-foot space offers something different from the rest.
-In 2017, New Times dubbed El Patio one of Miami's best Latin clubs and described it as having a "cozy abuela vibe while still offering a vibrant, upbeat atmosphere."
-For some serious daytime partying, stop by for Sancocho Sundays, an eight-hour happy hour from 1 to 9 p.m.
-167 NW 23rd St., Miami; 786-409-2241; elpatiowynwood.com.
+You might've heard this Wynwood spot is the place to be Saturday night, which explains why lines to get in form as early as 11 p.m.
+Though there are plenty of other party places with shorter wait times, this 3,500-square-foot space offers something different from the rest.
+In 2017, New Times dubbed El Patio one of Miami's best Latin clubs and described it as having a "cozy

-10. La Poderosa Bar.
-Waiting in line to get into La Poderosa feels like queuing up for a ride at Disney World.
-Open Thursday through Sunday, the vibrant and colorful Latin club boasts fun Colombian/Caribbean- inspired decor and artwork.
-With bleacher-style seating, small tables, stage, and, most important, food, this open-air spot lets you start your night off dancing.
-345 NW 24th St., Miami; 786-409-3647; lapoderosabar.com.
+10. Boombox.
+The '90s ruled.
+If you fondly remember teens unironically walking around in chunky Skechers, this new hangout in the former Bardot space is for you.
+Delivering "old-school '90s vibes with new-school twists,” Boombox is a nightlife concept from the cofounders of Beaker & Gray and Mason Eatery.
+Boombox offers solid nightly music programming with rotating music themes featuring local bands and DJs throughout the week.
+Throw back a few "terribly wonderful drinks from the '80s and '90s" with co-workers during happy hour Monday through Friday from 5 to 8 p.m.
+3456 N. Miami Ave., Miami; 305-814-4548; boomboxmiami.com.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!